-The starting point of most Scottish adventures is Edinburgh, Scotland’s capital, where the ancient and modern combine to create a unique atmosphere.
-Centuries of fascinating history have shaped this city, nicknamed “Athens of the North”, and it shows in how the architecture and vibes change between districts.
-With a population of just over a half million people, Edinburgh has a conveniently compact city centre, so it’s not likely you’ll get too lost…but you might want to with all the hidden gems to discover.
+The starting point of most Scottish adventures is Edinburgh, Scotland’s capital city, where the ancient and modern combine to create a unique atmosphere.
+Centuries of fascinating history have shaped this city nicknamed “Athens of the North”, which is especially noticeable in the different architecture and vibes of the Old and New Towns, which are on the UNESCO World Heritage list.
+With a population of just over half a million people, Edinburgh has a conveniently compact and walkable city centre, which makes it easy to reach all the attractions on foot.

-The medieval heart of city centre, the Old Town, is a great place for a wander, with its labyrinth of covered alleyways (closes), cobbled lanes and plenty of other nooks and crannies.
+The medieval heart of the city centre, the Old Town, is a great place to wander, with its labyrinthine closes (alleyways), cobbled lanes and plenty of other nooks and crannies where you can discover hidden gems.
 This is where you will find the most famous historical landmarks, including Edinburgh Castle, the Royal Mile and Holyrood Palace.